Denis Akiyama: Early life and education

-Akiyama was born in Toronto, Ontario to a Japanese family.
+A third-generation Japanese Canadian (sansei), Akiyama was born in Toronto in 1952 to Namiko (née Yamada) and Kaye Akiyama.
 He attained a BA in Psychology from York University, and worked in child care.
-Akiyama was also a musician who played trumpet with The Parachute Club, and in The Pukka Orchestra.
-Denis went on to study acting at George Brown College.
+Akiyama was also a musician who played trumpet with the bands The Parachute Club and Pukka Orchestra.
+Akiyama went on to study acting at George Brown College.